line/armeria/site/src/sphinx/server-access-log.rst

 Customizing an access logger
 ----------------------------

-Armeria uses an access logger depending on the reversed domain name of an each :api:`VirtualHost` by default.
+Armeria uses an access logger depending on the reversed hostname pattern of an each :api:`VirtualHost` by default.

 For example,
     ``com.linecorp.armeria.logging.access.com.example`` for ``*.example.com``
     ``com.linecorp.armeria.logging.access.com.linecorp`` for ``*.linecorp.com``

-However, You can specify your own policy or your own logger for a :api:`VirtualHost`.
+However, You can specify your own mapper or your own logger for a :api:`VirtualHost`.

+This is an example of setting your own mapper for a :api:`VirtualHost` below.

 .. code-block:: java